Skip to main content

 The Bottom Line

 This checklist isn't about perfection.
 It's about the floor.
 Every item on this list is something your competitors are already doing — or will be doing by Q2 2026.
 The businesses that treat their website as a living, revenue-generating asset will keep winning.
 The ones treating it as a set-it-and-forget-it brochure will keep wondering where their leads went.
+If you're starting from scratch, our small business website package handles every item on this list out of the box.

 Related reading: Do I Need a Website for My Small Business in 2026? | Affordable Web Design in Seattle for Small Businesses